Frequently (and Infrequently) Asked Questions (F.A.Q.)

 What does your logo mean?

-The outline of the wheel with arrows was initially adopted from the Mapuches, indigenous people of Chile.
-Later, we discovered it to be a symbol of the back weaving of a drum, which we sometimes use in events.
+The outline of the wheel with arrows was initially adopted from the Mapuche ethnic group of Chile, the drawing of its drum called El Cultrun, which involves the whole cosmo-vision of that culture.
+Later, we discovered it to be a symbol of the back weaving of a drum, which we sometimes use.

 The green circle in the top left symbolizes the Great Void, from which Free Will emerges (the orange circle with a dot of Free Will - in bottom left corner), thus creating Matter in the Universe.
 This is also known as Wuji Pole in some traditions.